Jamgill700/anpr/README.md

 # Overview
+This is a small demo that accesses the [Openalpr](https://www.openalpr.com/) cloud API using [cppresksdk](https://github.com/Microsoft/cpprestsdk) as the http interface method.
+It is crudely implemented as an example only.

 ## Prerequisites:
 - Windows 10, 8.1, or 7
 - Visual Studio 2017 or Visual Studio 2015 Update 3